 Also, even during the year the book was published, there continued to be profound changes in the Chinese government’s attitude toward Christianity.
 In that sense, the book already needs to be updated.
 The continued story of the Christian churches needs to be told, and this book offers a substantial contribution.

-Richard Cook is Associate Professor of Church History and Missions at Logos Evangelical Seminary in El Monte, California.
+Richard Cook is Associate Professor of Church History and Missions at Logos Evangelical Seminary in El Monte, California and serves as Director of the M.A.I.C.S.
+Program.
 He came to Logos in 2011.
-He served as a missionary and seminary professor in Taiwan for over ten years, and before coming to Logos he taught Missions, Missions History, and Chinese …View Full Bio
+Dr. Cook served as a missionary and seminary professor in Taiwan for over ten years, and before coming …View Full Bio